 - Only courses completed with a minimum mark of 'C' will be considered for transfer credit.
 For some programs, the minimum mark can be higher than a 'C'.

 - Please note that all courses are under time limitations, which are specific to each course and program.
 This means that courses you're seeking transfer credit for must have been completed within a certain period prior to credit being granted; that period varies for each course and program.
 The transfer credit and PLAR officer will provide information specific to your situation once you've submitted a transfer credit request.
+For detailed time limitation information by course type, check Appendix I of the 500-1-9 Transfer Credit Procedures document.

 - For credit granted, refunds will be processed by the student accounts department and will be returned in the same method of payment the tuition was originally paid with.

-- All documents submitted for transfer credit evaluation become the property of the College and will not be returned; if original documents must be kept by the student, certified copies of the originals can be submitted.
+- All documents submitted for transfer credit evaluation and prior learning become the property of the College and will not be returned; if original documents must be kept by the student, certified copies of the originals can be submitted.
 In addition, it is your responsibility to have any supporting documents (such as transcripts) translated before being submitted for evaluation.

 Need more information?